In Memoriam: Michael Ballard (Podolski)

 Janis Brenner and Michael Ballard ~ Photo: Tom Caravaglia

-It was choreographer by long-time Performing Arts Department Professor Annelese Mertz
+It was choreographed by long-time Performing Arts Department Professor Annelese Mertz

 Annelise Mertz and Michael ~ Photo by Norman Ader